jitsi/jitsi-videobridge/doc/rest.md

 videobridge {
     http-servers {
         private {
-            // Specifices the port for the private HTTP interface (or -1 to disable it).
+            // The port for the private HTTP interface (or -1 to disable it).
 Defaults to 8080. port = <Number>
-            // Specifics the port for the private HTTP interface if TLS is to be used (or -1 to disable).
+            // The port for the private HTTP interface if TLS is to be used (or -1 to disable).
 Defaults to 8443. tls-port = <Number>
             // The address on which the server will listen host = <String>
-            // Specific the path to the keystore to be used with HTTPS for the private interface.
+            // The file path to the keystore to be used with HTTPS for the private interface.
 If this is not specified,
             // HTTPS is disabled for the private interface key-store-path = <String (path to key store)>
             // The password to be used by the SslContextFactory when HTTPS is used